hemanth-gowda-96/CardMatch-local-web-js/README-DETAILED.md

 ## 🎉 Enjoy Playing!

-Have fun playing UNO with your friends and family!
+Have fun playing CardMatch with your friends and family!
 This game is perfect for:

 - Family game nights
 - Office parties